alzyras/fb_uploader/README.md

 ## Installation

 Simply download the provided Python code and save it.
-For instance, you could place it in a file named `fb_uploader.py` inside a folder called `uv_app`.
+For instance, you could place it in a file named `upload.py` inside a folder called `fb_uploader`.
 Your project structure would look something like this:

 ```
-your_project/
+folder/
 ├── fb_uploader/
 │   └── upload.py
 └── (other files)